karlaxnieves/support-git-delete-yespo/docs/Email/email-setting-up/checking-domain-settings-and-reputation-google-postmaster-tools.md

 2 types of errors are displayed:

-* SMTP Error 550: The recipient does not exist or is incorrectly specified.
+* `SMTP Error 550`: The recipient does not exist or is incorrectly specified.
-* SMTP Error 421: The message was not delivered due to temporary problems with the mail server or due to exceeding mail traffic limits.
+* `SMTP Error 421`: The message was not delivered due to temporary problems with the mail server or due to exceeding mail traffic limits.

 <Image align="center" width="80% " src="https://files.readme.io/b27e2ada5453b9c871a1426b1f12ce423e0b227e68cf8444c1049e3f03cef9a1-postmaster-8.webp" />